2023 Major League Baseball postseason: (4) Philadelphia Phillies vs. (6) Arizona Diamondbacks

 This was the second straight NLCS to feature two wild-card teams.
-The Diamondbacks overcame a two games to none series deficit to defeat the defending National League champion Phillies in seven games, returning to the World Series for the first time since 2001.
+The Diamondbacks overcame a two-games-to-none series deficit to defeat the defending National League champion Phillies in seven games, returning to the World Series for the first time since 2001.

 In Game 1, the Phillies chased Arizona starter Zac Gallen from the mound early, and held off a late rally by the Diamondbacks to win 5–3.
 The Phillies then blew out the Diamondbacks in Game 2 to take a 2–0 series lead headed to Phoenix.
 The Diamondbacks got on the board in the series in a 2–1 victory in Game 3, thanks to a walk-off single by Ketel Marte.
 Alek Thomas and Gabriel Moreno would help the Diamondbacks come from behind in the bottom of the eighth inning to even the series at two.
 However, the Phillies regained the series lead in Game 5 with a 6–1 victory as Zach Wheeler pitched seven solid innings, giving up only one earned run.
 Back in Philadelphia for Game 6, the Diamondbacks, thanks to consecutive home runs from Tommy Pham and Lourdes Gurriel Jr., as well as an RBI double from Evan Longoria, jumped out to a big lead early and didn't relinquish it, winning 5–1 to force a seventh game.
 In Game 7, the Phillies took an early lead thanks to an RBI double from Bryson Stott.
 Then, Corbin Carroll hit an RBI single to tie the game at two.
 It was followed by another RBI single from Moreno, which gave the Diamondbacks a lead they would not relinquish, as they won 4–2 to clinch the pennant.

-The 2023 Diamondbacks’ 84 wins were the fewest of any pennant winner since the 2006 St. Louis Cardinals, who won the pennant with only 83 wins, and were the fourth team to win a league pennant with 85 or fewer wins (1973 Mets, 1987 Twins, 2006 Cardinals).
+The 2023 Diamondbacks’ 84 wins were the fewest of any pennant winner since the 2006 St. Louis Cardinals, who won the pennant and the World Series with only 83 wins, and were the fourth team to win a league pennant with 85 or fewer wins (1973 Mets, 1987 Twins, 2006 Cardinals).